k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 The below example executes the following:

-- Selects the records from address table.
+- Selecting the records from address table.
-- Opens a loop on the extracted records.
+- Opening a loop on the extracted records.
 - On each record -
-  - Masks the street, city, and zip code fields.
+  - Masking the street, city, and zip code fields.
-  - Merges the masked fields into the address record.
+  - Merging the masked fields into the address record.
-  - Accumulates the merged record with the masked fields into an array.
+  - Accumulating the merged record with the masked fields into an array.
 The accumulated array is the external **result** field of the flow.

 See an example of the flow: